chenx/PCraw/README.md

 About the Parsing
 =================

 Parsing of HTML is done by PParse.pm.
-It extracts text (without tags) and stores in an internal array, and if specified, output the extracted text in a file pparse_out.txt.
+It extracts text (without tags) and stores in an internal array, and if specified, output the extracted text to a file pparse_out.txt.
 User can do his own work on the output file.